Pizza Popcorn Recipe

-- In a different saucepan over high heat, add oil and kernels making sure that the corn kernels are coated well with the oil.
+In a saucepan over medium-high heat, add oil and kernels making sure that the corn kernels are coated well with the oil.
 Cover the pan and wait for the kernels to pop.
-Reduce the heat to medium-high.
 Shake the pan from time to time.

-- Transfer the popcorn into a large bowl and pour over the butter mixture that’s been on low heat.
-Add the remaining ingredients before tossing.
+Transfer the popcorn into a large bowl and add the paste mixture, 2 tablespoons of Parmesan cheese, and salt.
+Mix well.